Going Green

 Reform 12: Urban planning

-Urban planning needs to be reimagined.
-This includes the creation of urban green spaces and preservation of existing ones.
-Green spaces cool cities, clean the air, and give people places to relax and connect with nature.
+Urban green spaces should be preserved and expanded; they cool cities, clean the air, and give people places to relax and connect with nature.
 They are also linked to reduced heart disease, depression, and heatstroke.
-Preserving and expanding them is essential for public health and climate resilience.

-Perhaps more remarkably, cities also need better public transit, better walkability, more cycling paths, and mixed-use high-rises for the sake of smarter density.
-Many cities, especially in North America, have been designed with motor vehicles in mind.
-Due to climate change and rising fuel costs, sprawling (car-dependent) cities are outdated.
-Modern cities should adapt for climate resilience.
-Mixed-use, bike-friendly, and green-infrastructure-heavy design is the way to go.
-As demonstrated by cities such as Copenhagen, Amsterdam, and Vancouver, it reduces emissions and improves quality of life.
+Cities also need better public transit, better walkability, more cycling paths, and mixed-use high-rises for the sake of smarter density.
+Due to climate change and rising fuel costs, car-dependent sprawls are outdated.
+As demonstrated by bike-friendly cities such as Copenhagen, Amsterdam, and Vancouver, mixed-use urban planning reduces emissions and improves quality of life.

 Finally, green building should be the standard.
 Eco-friendly buildings use less energy and water, reduce carbon footprints, and lower utility bills.
 Making green design a legal standard, rather than simply an option, will drive large-scale environmental and economic benefits.
-We (as a global society) must treat urban planning as climate policy, not just construction policy.
+Urban planning should be regarded as climate policy, not just construction policy.

 Reform 13: Water conservation

 Water is a precious resource that is essential for life.
-It is finite in supply, yet each human requires multiple litres of it on a daily basis.
 Smarter usage policies would protect our supplies and ensure access for future generations.
 They would also reduce the energy used in pumping and treating water, offering financial and environmental returns.
 Ideally, the restrictions would target corporations first and then individuals.

 Reform 14: Habitat protection